 1 Execution site(s)

-Ivan N. evokes: “The starost came to me and told me to take a shovel to bury the Jews.
-When I arrived, the shooting hadn’t finished yet.
+Ivan N.: “The starost came to me and told me to take a shovel for burying the Jews.
+When I got there, the shooting hadn’t finished yet.
 There were two Germans shooting Jews in groups of three at the bottom of the ravine.
-At this time, other Jews were waiting next to the ravine under guard.
+The other Jews were waiting next to the ravine under guard.
 They had to undress in groups of three and went down alone in the ravine in their underwear.
-They were shot while standing.
+They were shot standing up.
 There were women, men and children.”
 (Eyewitness N° 596, interviewed in Ryasna, on April 24, 2012)

-“In March 1942, a German punitive detachment of 30 or 40 personnel arrived in the village of Riasna.
-Helped by the local police, they gathered the whole Jewish population as well as refugees: women, men, children, the elderly, and transported them to a ravine located 1.5km east of Ryasna.
-The Jews were shot here with machine guns.
+“In March 1942, a German punitive detachment of 30 or 40 personnel arrived in the village of Ryasna.
+Helped by the local police, they rounded up the whole Jewish population, including refugees - women, men, children, the elderly - and transported them to a ravine located 1.5 km east of the village.
+The Jews were shot there with machine guns.
 Before the shooting, their clothes and shoes were taken.
-They had to lay in their underwear in previously dug graves where they were shot with machine guns.
-That day, 600 innocent Soviet civilians, inhabitants of Ryasna were killed”.
+They had to lay down in their underwear in previously dug graves where they were shot with machine guns.
+That day, 600 innocent Soviet civilians, inhabitants of Ryasna, were killed”.
 [Act of Soviet extraordinary comission, drawn up on November 05, 1944; RG-22.002M.7021-688/37]

 Do you have additional information regarding a village that you would like to share with Yahad ?

 or by calling Yahad – In Unum at +33 (0) 1 53 20 13 17